Vinay-shaw-007/SocialX/README.md

-Glide Library -> For rendering image from url.
+1)Glide Library -> For rendering image from url.
-CircularImageView -> For giving the circular shape to image view.
+2)CircularImageView -> For giving the circular shape to image view.
-Volley Library -> Used to handle api requests.
+3)Volley Library -> Used to handle api requests.
-FirebaseAuth -> For firebase email and password authentication.
+4)FirebaseAuth -> For firebase email and password authentication.
-Google Play Service -> For directly login by google.
+5)Google Play Service -> For directly login by google.
-Facebook library -> for integreating facebook login.
+6)Facebook library -> for integreating facebook login.
-Material3 -> For better control on UI.
+7)Material3 -> For better control on UI.